RohitV5/Basic-CSS/README.md

 Some Sans-serif Fonts available at google font are - Open Sans, Lato, Raleway, Monsterrat, PT Sans.

 Serif fonts are used when there is lot of content to read. these are diffrent from Sans Serif.

+# Colors

+Use one base color
+Use lighter and darker version of that color in the site.

+Avoid using black color.

+Choose color wisely based on psychological effects